2023 Philippine barangay and Sangguniang Kabataan elections: Voter registration

-Because of these elections' postponement, barangay residents who did not or were unable to register between August 1 and September 30, 2019, have the opportunity to enroll their names in the registration period for the 2022 national elections.
+Because of these elections' postponement, barangay residents who did not or were unable to register between August 1 and September 30, 2019, had the opportunity to enroll their names in the registration period for the 2022 national elections.
 The period began on January 20, 2020, and would have ended on September 30, 2021.
 Registration was suspended in some areas in Cavite, Laguna and Batangas due to the Taal Volcano eruption, and in Makilala, Cotabato, due to an earthquake.

 On March 10, 2020, the Commission on Elections (COMELEC) suspended voter registration in the entire Philippines due to the COVID-19 pandemic in the country.
 The commission later stated on August 15 that voter registration would resume on September 1 in areas under "general community quarantine" or "modified general community quarantine".
-Areas under "enhanced community quarantine" and "modified enhanced community quarantine" will have its registration suspended.
+Areas under "enhanced community quarantine" and "modified enhanced community quarantine" had their registrations suspended.

 On the eve of the end of registration, chairman Sheriff Abas announced that the commission approved extending registration from October 11 to 30 for voters in the Philippines.
-On the same day, President Duterte signed into law a registration extension for 30 days from when it is made effective.
+On the same day, President Duterte signed into law a registration extension for 30 days from when it was made effective.

 After the 2022 general election was held, the COMELEC began preparing for the barangay election, as a postponement law was yet to be passed.
 As set by the COMELEC, voter registration resumed from July 4 to 23.

 With another postponement of the elections which was supposed to be held in December 2022, the voter registration was set from December 12 to January 31, 2023.

+Filing of candidacies

+On March 22, 2023, the COMELEC set the filing of candidacies from August 28 to September 2.
+During the week of filing candidacies, COMELEC extended the filing of candidacies in some areas due to inclement weather.
+In Ilocos Norte, filing was extended until September 3, while for Metro Manila and Abra, it was extended until September 4.
+COMELEC announced that there were 96,962 candidates for barangay chairperson, 731,682 candidates for Sangguniang Barangay member, 92,774 candidates for Sangguniang Kabataan (SK) chairperson, and 493,069 candidates for SK membership; this was "definitely higher" than in 2018.

+The COMELEC disqualified a barangay captain candidate in Barangay Cabas-an, Aroroy, Masbate due to a previous criminal conviction.
+The commission also disqualified two SK candidates in Barangay Magtangale, San Francisco, Surigao del Norte and in Barangay Malag-it, Calinog, Iloilo for being related to sitting officials in their localities.
+A candidate for barangay captain in Barangay Pualas, Don Carlos, Bukidnon was also disqualified for being previously dismissed by the Ombudsman.

+President Bongbong Marcos declared election day as a special non-working holiday.

+The COMELEC sent show cause orders to about 7,000 candidates, 30% of them running under the Sangguniang Kabataan, for premature campaigning.
+The commission said it filed 200 disqualification cases, as well.